djordjezikelic/djordjezikelic.github.io/_pages/about.md

 }
 </style>

 I am an Assistant Professor of Computer Science at the [School of Computing and Information Systems](https://computing.smu.edu.sg/) at [Singapore Management University](https://www.smu.edu.sg/).
-I am broadly interested in **Formal Methods and Programming Languages** as well as **Trustworthy AI and Safe Autonomy**
+I am broadly interested in **Formal Methods and Programming Languages** as well as **Trustworthy AI and Safe Autonomy**.
 Previously, I obtained my PhD in 2023 at the [Institute of Science and Technology Austria (ISTA)](https://ista.ac.at/en/home/), where I was fortunate to be supervised by [Krishnendu Chatterjee](https://pub.ist.ac.at/~kchatterjee/) and [Petr Novotný](https://www.fi.muni.cz/~xnovot18/).
 For my PhD work, I received the Outstanding PhD Thesis and the Outstanding Scientific Achievement awards at ISTA.
 Before that, I obtained bachelor's and master's degrees in mathematics at the [University of Cambridge](https://www.cam.ac.uk/).

 You can reach me at dzikelic@smu.edu.sg.